agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="deletegroupexternaluser"></a>
+<a id="deletegroupexternaluserexternal"></a>
-# **DeleteGroupExternalUser**
+# **DeleteGroupExternalUserExternal**
-> User DeleteGroupExternalUser (string id, string subId, string? name = null, string? subName = null)
+> UserExternal DeleteGroupExternalUserExternal (string id, string subId, string? name = null, string? subName = null)

-Use the query string resource to delete `User` record.
+Use the query string resource to delete `UserExternal` record.
 The method contains two parameters `SubId` and `SubName`.
 Specify the record `SubId`, `SubName` using `Id` field(s) value and use the `DELETE` method of the resource to delete a record.
-Method returns an extended `User` structure.
+Method returns an extended `UserExternal` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.
-Foreign key fields are: `User_Id, Group_Id`  ### Delete a record of User * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned. * If the `Id` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned. * If the `Id` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.
+Foreign key fields are: `User_Id, Group_Id`  ### Delete a record of UserExternal * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned. * If the `Id` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned. * If the `Id` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.
 The response body will contain the object of the deleted record if the call is successful.

 ### Example
 ```csharp